Pets in the cabin

 |Within Canada and Canada/U.S.

 - Flights to/from Hawaii: pets are not accepted in the cabin or the baggage compartment.
-They must be sent via Air Canada Cargo (AC Live).
-Cargo rates differ from those listed above.
+Please contact Air Canada Cargo (AC Animals) for rates and assistance in shipping your pet to Hawaii.

 - See restrictions regarding certain international destinations.

-The first thing you need to do is book your own flight.
-Once that’s done, contact Air Canada Reservations to register* your pet for travel on the same flight as yours.
+The first thing you’ll need to do is book your own flight*.
+Once that’s done, contact Air Canada Reservations to register** your pet for travel on the same flight as yours.

 At the time of your call, you’ll be asked to provide: